Bionus/imgbrd-grabber/docs/docs/sites/source-example.md

 ### Search "parse" function

 With the URL generated above, Grabber will make an HTTP call.
-Then, it will pas the output of this call to the "parse" function, whose job is to turn this raw output into a list of images.
+Then, it will pass the output of this call to the "parse" function, whose job is to turn this raw output into a list of images.

 In our case, the raw output is made of JSON.
 JavaScript (and by extension TypeScript) provides a convenient way to parse JSON, namely [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).